 The most important purpose for a divorce decree is simply to ensure a divorce has been legalized by the signature of a Judge in a Court of Law, and therefore, be able to legally claim all obligations to which the parties agreed in the divorce process.

-A divorce certificate may be needed for a number of purposes, such as getting a legal name change (e.g. if the wife wishes to take back her maiden name), for getting remarried, for applying for a permanent residence permit or Green card, for getting or renewing a travel visa or passport, to show you are single in inheritance procedures, for changing beneficiaries on insurance policies, for changing savings and checking accounts or credit cards to one of the spouses name only, etc.
+A divorce certificate may be needed for a number of purposes, such as getting a legal name change (e.g. if the wife wishes to take back her maiden name), getting remarried, applying for a permanent residence permit or Green card, getting or renewing a travel visa or passport, to show you are single in inheritance procedures, for changing beneficiaries on insurance policies, for changing savings and checking accounts or credit cards to one of the spouses name only, etc.

 To get a certified copy of a divorce decree, you will need to contact the clerk of the court or the county clerk’s office at the county or city where the divorce was granted.
 Usually it is only possible for the two parties in the divorce or their lawyers to get a copy of the divorce decree.